An equivariant isomorphism theorem for mod $\mathfrak p$ reductions of arboreal Galois representations: Introduction

 Notice that non-isotriviality is a necessary condition for the statement of Theorem \ref{gal_rep} to hold: if for example $\phi=(x-t)^2+t+1$, it is immediate to check that $\rho_\phi$ is geometrically surjective (cf.\ Theorem \ref{stoll_thm}); however, $\phi_p$ is post-critically finite for every prime $p$, and therefore the geometric part of $\rho_{\phi_p}$ has infinite index in $\Aut(\T_\infty(\phi_p))$ (see \cite[Theorem 3.1]{jones2}).
 Moreover, it is crucial to consider the geometric part, and not the whole image of the representation.
 In fact, for instance one can show that $\phi=(x+t)^2+1\in \Z[t][x]$ has surjective arboreal representation, but $\rho_{\phi_p}$ is certainly not surjective for every $p\equiv 1 \bmod 4$.

-Finally, we will show how to use Theorem \ref{gal_rep} to prove the following conjecture. \begin{conjecture}[{{\cite[Conjecture 6.7]{jones1}}}] Let $k$ be a field of characteristic $\neq 2$, and let $t$ be transcendental over $k$.
-Then the polynomial $\phi=x^2+t\in k(t)[x]$ has surjective arboreal representation. \end{conjecture} As explained in \cite[Section 6]{jones1}, Conjecture \ref{jones_conjecture} has deep consequences in the study of the arithmetic of the map $x^2+c$ with $c\in \overline{\vF}_p$, which is related to the $p$-adic Mandelbrot set.
+Finally, we will show how to use Theorem \ref{gal_rep} to prove the following theorem, which resolves \cite[Conjecture 6.7]{jones1}.

+\begin{theorem} Let $k$ be a field of characteristic $\neq 2$, and let $t$ be transcendental over $k$.
+Then the polynomial $\phi=x^2+t\in k(t)[x]$ has surjective arboreal representation. \end{theorem} As explained in \cite[Section 6]{jones1}, Theorem \ref{jones_conjecture} has deep consequences in the study of the arithmetic of the map $x^2+c$ with $c\in \overline{\vF}_p$, which is related to the $p$-adic Mandelbrot set.